 ACT / SAT

 All juniors planning to attend college should take the ACT and/or SAT Exam.
 Students can retake these exams as many times as they wish until they are satisfied with their score.
 Registration is offered online.
 Fee waivers are available for those who qualify.
+For the most up to date testing opportunities, click here.

 The decisions that are made now can affect high school graduation and admission to college.
 Planning your life after graduation can be overwhelming.
 Use the official statewide student advising website, facts.org, to determine your career objectives and higher education opportunities.To find a college based on admission criteria, retention rates, and accreditation, visit http://nces.ed.gov/ipeds/cool/